zhaojj2209/tp/docs/DeveloperGuide.md

 * a `TransactionList` field which stores all `Expense` and `Income` objects together.
 * a `BookmarkExpenseList` field which stores all `BookmarkExpense` objects.
 * a `BookmarkIncomeList` field which stores all `BookmarkIncome` objects.
-* a `MonthlyBudget` field which stores a `MonthlyExpenseLimit`, a `MonthlySavingsGoal`, and all calculated values for the user's statistics.
+* a `MonthlyBudget` field which stores the user's set monthly expense limit and monthly savings goal, as well as all calculated values for the user's statistics.

 The `ModelManager` has the following fields:
 * three `FilteredList` fields which point to the same `ObservableList` obtained from `FinanceTracker::getTransactionList`.
 The `Predicate` fields in the three `FilteredList` fields are set such that: